patternfly/patternfly-elements/docs/docs/develop/setup.md

   npm run test:watch --files "./elements/pf-{avatar,card,tabs}/test/*.spec.ts"
   ```

-  You can run tests in a specific wrapper using:
+  You can also run tests with a specific framework wrapper using:

   ```bash
   # Run all tests using a React wrapper in watch mode.